-Finally, rows (10) and (11) add a uniform 10% and 20% change in the elasticity of inland shipping costs to distance, respectively.
+Rows (10) and (11) add a uniform 10% and 20% change in the elasticity of inland shipping costs to distance, respectively.
 This amounts to making inland shipping costs higher in the counterfactual, mimicking a decline in inland shipping costs brought about by containerization besides the change in transshipment costs.
 Obviously, adding an inland shipping cost reduction increases the estimated aggregate gains.
 However, the resource costs and specialization gains from containerization, as well as the local effects, remain very similar to our baseline model.
-Overall, we conclude that the estimated aggregate and local effects of containerization are fairly stable across these different model specifications.
+The reason for this is that the overland cost reduction has two opposing effects of roughly similar magnitude.
+On the one hand, overland transport cost reductions make these routes more attractive relative to sea routes, leading to less endogenous port development.
+However, they also increase the overall volume of shipping, which increases port development.
+Put differently, we find no evidence of missing interaction effects between the aspect of containerization we are interested in, and the overland transport cost reductions, which we do not account for in the main analysis of this paper.